 - Animal dander especially from cats

-- A food allergy caused by the consumption of nuts, eggs, fish, milk, chocolate, berries, shellfish and more.
+- A food allergy caused by the consumption of nuts, eggs, fish, chocolate, berries, shellfish, and more.
+Milk allergy may also cause hives.
 Foods that contain additives and preservatives may also trigger hives.

 Sometimes, you may suffer from hives when your skin reacts to the following:

 - Excessive sweating

 - Stress, especially emotional stress